 - Recent bills from all creditors, including those not listed on your credit report

-These documents serve two important purposes: they provide the information needed to complete your bankruptcy forms accurately and will later be submitted to the bankruptcy trustee as verification.
+These documents serve two important purposes.
+They provide the information needed to complete your bankruptcy forms accurately and will later be submitted to the bankruptcy trustee as verification.
 Keep in mind that some types of debt, especially unsecured debts, won’t appear on your credit report, so create a separate list of items like medical bills, personal loans, and tax debts.

 Take the credit counseling course